 The vision for children’s disability services

-- Health and education working together to support children achieve their potential
+- Families, health services and schools working together to support children in developing their potential

 What is this programme about?

 At present, there are some very good services for children with disabilities and their families but also some large gaps.
 There may be a service for children with an intellectual disability in a locality, but none for children with a physical disability.
 Some children and their families have little or no access to services.

 We need a fairer way to provide services for children with disabilities: